 What is the purpose of CORA?

-We started CORA in 2006 to provide opportunities for families in central Ohio to participate in local and national research studies examining the causes, diagnosis, and treatment of autism spectrum disorders.
+We started CORA in 2006 to provide opportunities for families in central Ohio to participate in local and national research studies examining the causes, diagnosis, and treatment of autism spectrum disorders (ASDs).
+As part of this study, we will collect and store medical information and blood samples on individuals with ASDs and their family members.
+Once enrolled, blood samples and medical information will be used in our current and future research projects.

 How can my family participate?